Compare Rates and Save on Life Insurance

 MONEYGEEK EXPERT TIP

-When choosing a contingent beneficiary, many people select close relatives, like their parents or children.
-But choosing a beneficiary is completely up to you.
-Your beneficiary doesn’t have to be related to you; choosing to name organizations like charities as your contingent beneficiary is also possible.
+When choosing a contingent beneficiary, many select close relatives, like their parents or children.
+But choosing a beneficiary is entirely up to you.
+Your beneficiary doesn't have to be related to you; it's also possible to name organizations like charities as your contingent beneficiary.

-Put simply: The primary beneficiary is first in line to receive the death benefit of a life insurance policy, while a contingent beneficiary will receive the benefit only if the primary beneficiary is unavailable or declines.
+Understanding the difference between primary and contingent beneficiary roles is essential in estate planning, especially within life insurance policies.
+Simply put, the primary beneficiary is first in line to receive the death benefit of a life insurance policy.
+In contrast, a contingent beneficiary will receive the benefit only if the primary beneficiary is unavailable or declines.

 Primary vs. Contingent Beneficiary